 In real life

-se annoying behavior or visible incompetence of a colleague, but doing so in an amicable conversation with words such as: ‘Say colleague, just a point of attention; personally, I have a hard time when you arrive late at meetings and in those meetings you would miss out on the important things.
-You would do me a huge favor to do something about it. ” A really collegial answer would be: ‘Thanks for pointing this out to me.
+Now it should be obvious that you expose annoying behavior or visible incompetence of a colleague, but doing so in an amicable conversation with words such as: ‘Say colleague, just a point of attention; personally, I have a hard time when you arrive late at meetings and in those meetings you would miss out on the important things.
+You would do me a huge favor to do something about it. ” A really collegiate answer would be: ‘Thanks for pointing this out to me.
 Now that I know what bothers you, I will take this into account and change for the better ‘.

 But in reality, of course, that does not happen at all.
 Why?
 Because colleagues are bad at giving and receiving criticism and that is not without reason.
 If a colleague is considered to be (evidently) annoying, then the chance that he/she is open to criticism is extremely small.
 And it is precisely the prospect of a permanent conflict on the work floor that scares people to show something of dissatisfaction.

 It is quite a bit to accuse a colleague of incompetence, even though that allegation would be entirely justified.
 Of course, there is still the possibility of addressing one of the supervisors on the misconduct of a colleague.
 The problem is that such a step is experienced by most people as ‘snitching’ and the betrayal of a colleague is rejected as immoral.